-94. The intention is not to create a fund, but a platform to access affordable finance for common types of investment and a means to blend various forms of financing, such as grants, loans, debt, private equity or municipal bonds in order to meet the specific requirements of different investments.
-For its preparation, the platform could draw global and regional experiences, including African climate finance and blue economy initiatives.99
+- 94. A regional (virtual) portfolio creates a scale of investment which is more attractive to major institutional investors.
+It opens the opportunities to These investors can then plan a medium/long-term series of investments within a common framework, offset risks with the diversity of investments, and use common metrics to assess the investment opportunities and performance.97 - 95.
+The intention is not to create a fund, but a platform to access affordable finance for common types of investment and a means to blend various forms of financing, such as grants, loans, debt, private equity or municipal bonds in order to meet the specific requirements of different investments.
+For its preparation, the platform could draw global and regional experiences, including African climate finance and blue economy initiatives.98